Gerhard Haerendel

 Gerhard Haerendel is a German space scientist.

 Life and career

-Born in 1935, Haerendel obtained his PhD in physics from the University of Munich in 1963.
+Born in 1935, Haerendel obtained his PhD in physics from LMU Munich in 1963.

 He was elected as a Fellow to the Max Planck Institute for Physics and Astrophysics in 1969.

 He became the director of the Max Planck Institute for Physics and Astrophysics in 1972, and retired in 2000.